shaggun/frontend-take-home/client/README.md

 Improvements that could enhance the application:

 1. **Dark Mode Support**: Implement a theme switcher with dark mode support
-2. **Improve focus management**: Keep focus on page on data submission
+2. **Improve focus management**: When you submit a form, the focus moves to the URL bar instead of staying on an element in the page, this is related to how browsers handle form submission and page reloading.
-3. **Add error boundary**: Handle runtime errors to prevent entire app from crashing on production
+3. **Add error boundary**: Handle runtime errors to prevent entire app from crashing on production.

 ## Getting Started